DivyanshAgrawal22/TomoroQASubmission/README.md

 This project implements a Financial Document QA system that uses Large Language Models (LLMs) to answer natural language questions about financial data.
 The system is built to handle complex financial documents that contain both textual information and tabular data.
 It can perform various types of analysis, including numerical calculations, percentage changes, trend analysis, and more.

+The project is explained through a flowchart of the logic (**Architecture Flowchart.png**).
+I built this flowchart in Mermaid, code to which is in the file named `architecture_flowchart.mermaid`.

 ## Features

 - **Financial Document Analysis**: Processes financial documents with text and tables